LearnersGuild/learning-os/game/rule-book.md

 Players have many different skills that they are developing throughout the game.
 Each skill has one or more levels which players advance through.
 Players start each skill at level 0.

-Each skill is broken down into stats: experience and abilities.
-Players level up by acquiring experience and abilities related to that skill.
+Each skill level is composed of a collection of abilities (Abilities Set).
+Players level up by acquiring Skill Points and abilities related to that skill.
 As a player develops a skill past a certain point, they "level up" to a new Skill Level.

-#### Experience (XP)
+#### Skill Points (SP)

-As a player navigates the game terrain, they gain Experience Points (XP) related to specific skills.
-For example, after a player builds an online profile they might gain 50 XP for the CSS skill, and 40 XP for their HTML skill.
-XP points are meant to track the level of practice a certain player has had using and developing a certain skill.
-Each skill level has an XP threshold.
-Once a player crosses that threshold, they have enough XP to attempt to level up.
-Each consecutive level has a higher XP threshold for any particular skill.
+As a player navigates the game terrain, they gain Skill Points (SP) related to specific skills.
+For example, after a player builds an online profile they might gain 50 SP for the CSS skill, and 40 SP for their HTML skill.
+SP are meant to track the level of skill a certain player has developed.
+The higher the SP the more skilled the player.

 #### Abilities

-While XP tracks *how much* a player has practiced a certain skill, Abilities track the capacities, knowledge, and beliefs the player has acquired in their practice.
-Each skill level has a predetermined Ability Set that a player needs to acquire before they can attempt to level up.
+While SP tracks *how much* a player has developed a certain skill, Abilities track the exact capacities, knowledge, and beliefs the player has acquired in their practice.
+Each skill level has a predetermined Ability Set that a player needs to acquire and demonstrate before they can attempt to level up.

-To continue with the above example, the "Build online profile" challenge might have 50 CSS XP, and 40 HTML XP, and the following abilities:
+To continue with the above example, the "Build online profile" challenge might have 50 CSS SP, and 40 HTML SP, and the following abilities:
 * I can use html rows and columns to display a table
 * I can extract css variables into a separate file